xxue752-nz/MentaBenchCode/README.md

 </div>

-## 📋 Overview
+## Overview

-Menta is an innovative on-device mental health monitoring system that leverages Small Language Models (SLMs) to analyze social media content for mental health indicators, including depression, stress, and suicidal ideation.
-The system operates entirely on-device to ensure user privacy and data security.
+Menta is an optimized small language model fine-tuned for multi-task mental-health prediction from social media.
+Trained with a LoRA-based, cross-dataset regimen and a balanced-accuracy-oriented loss across six classification tasks, it outperforms nine state-of-the-art SLM baselines, delivering a mean +15.2% gain over the best non-fine-tuned SLM and surpassing 13B-parameter LLMs on depression and stress while being ~3.25× smaller.
+It also runs in real time on an iPhone 15 Pro Max using ~3 GB RAM, enabling scalable, privacy-preserving, on-device mental-health monitoring.

 ### Key Features

-- 🔒 **Privacy-First**: All processing happens on-device, no data leaves your device
+- **Privacy-First**: All processing happens on-device, no data leaves your device
-- 📱 **Mobile-Optimized**: Designed specifically for iOS devices with efficient resource usage
-- 🧠 **Multi-Dimensional Analysis**: Evaluates depression, stress, and suicidal thoughts
-- ⚡ **Real-Time Monitoring**: Provides immediate in-situ predictions
+- **Mobile-Optimized**: Designed specifically for iOS devices with efficient resource usage -**Multi-Dimensional Analysis**: Evaluates depression, stress, and suicidal thoughts -**Real-Time Monitoring**: Provides immediate in-situ predictions
-- 🎯 **High Accuracy**: Fine-tuned SLMs for mental health assessment tasks
+- **High Accuracy**: Fine-tuned SLMs for mental health assessment tasks

 ## 🗂️ Project Structure